primer3-org/primer3docs/reference_docs/readme.txt

 SEQUENCE_QUALITY (quality list; default empty)

 A list of space separated integers.
-There must be exactly one integer for each base in SEQUENCE if this argument is non-empty.
+There must be exactly one integer for each base in SEQUENCE_TEMPLATE if this argument is non-empty.
 For example, for the sequence ANNTTCA...
-PRIMER_SEQUENCE_QUALITY might be 45 10 0 50 30 34 50 67 ....
+SEQUENCE_QUALITY might be 45 10 0 50 30 34 50 67 ....
 High numbers indicate high confidence in the base called at that position and low numbers indicate low confidence in the base call at that position.
 This parameter is only relevant